Navigation überspringen Sitemap anzeigen

 ccx modify historyoutput 2 element key_off SVF ME PEEQ CEEQ ENER SDV HFL HFLF COORD ELSE ELKE EVOL EMAS EBHE CENT

 Next thing we need to do is to define a step.
 When the step is created we can afterwards modify the parameters and assign the loads, boundary conditions and outputs.
 This would be done for every step, if there were more.
-This way we got fully controll of the assignements for the steps.
+This way we got fully control of the assignments for the steps.

 # steps